seqeralabs/nf-tower-aws/forge/README.md

 > Batch jobs, gather containers execution metadata, read CloudWatch logs and access the S3 bucket in your AWS
 > account in read-only mode.

+> **Important
-You may need to further customised the IAM permissions to access private ECR registries, write to S3 buckets or access other AWS resources.
+> You may need to further customised the IAM permissions to access private ECR registries,
+> write to S3 buckets or access other AWS resources.

 ### Pipeline Secrets